CuratorCat/pcc-archive.org/wiki/kittyvault/index.md

 ### KVCoin

+**The KVCoin**, aka KittyVault Token, is different from the $TOKEN.

 Each Cat and each KittyVault Purrks airdrops (8 in total) will be able to be redeemed for one KVCoin.
 That KVCoin will be tradable for 1/100,000 of the Vault's value.

 :::info

-**The KVCoin**, aka KittyVault Token, is different from the $TOKEN.
-It has not been released by PCC Team, its formal name, functions, etc. may also change before the release.
+The KVCoin has not been released yet, and its formal name, functions, etc. may also change before the release.

 :::